alibatti/LaMobiliereDatasetCode/README.md

 # LaMobiliereDataset_AggregationCode
-The repository provide the code for the data aggregation process and analysis described in 'High-spatial resolution dataset of La Mobilière insurance customers dataset'.
+The repository provides the code for the data aggregation process and analysis described in *High-spatial resolution dataset of La Mobilière insurance customers dataset* by Alice Battiston, Emanuele Massaro, Claudia R. Binder, and Rossano Schifanella.
 The code is provided in the form of a Python script.

 The aggregated data are available at: INSERT LINK